vitabaks/postgresql_cluster/README.md

 ### [Type B] PostgreSQL High-Availability only
 ![TypeB](https://github.com/vitabaks/postgresql_cluster/blob/master/TypeB.png)

-This is simple scheme without load balancing.
+This is simple scheme without load balancing `Used by default`

 To provide a single entry point (VIP) for databases access is used "vip-manager".

 [**vip-manager**](https://github.com/cybertec-postgresql/vip-manager) manages a virtual IP (VIP) based on state kept in etcd or Consul.
-Is written in Go.
-Author: Cybertec Schönig & Schönig GmbH https://www.cybertec-postgresql.com
+Is written in Go.  :copyright:  Cybertec Schönig & Schönig GmbH https://www.cybertec-postgresql.com